 We use tithing as if it’s dues to pay for our country club.

-If you think i’m being ridiculous claiming that tithing is for pagans take a look at this article by the Northweast Indiana Pagan Association talking about using tithes to fund their organization.
-Tithing doesn’t resemble a born again, Spirit filled individual.
+If you think I’m being ridiculous claiming that tithing is for pagans take a look at this article by the Northwest Indiana Pagan Association talking about using tithes to fund their organization.
+Tithing doesn’t resemble a born again, Spirit-filled individual.
 An individual who practices sacrificial, non-obligated giving is true evidence of an individual influenced by the example of his Savior.
 Just in case you think pagan tithing is just isolated to this one instance then look also at this website, and also this one.

 Matthew 22 Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.